Natalia Kardash

 we boarded SH Vega in Chile and the ship went all the way along the shores of two countries.

-I am travelling to Chile and Peru on an expedition cruise with Swan Hellenic – a company that focuses on thoughtful travel, not mass tourism.
-On board, there are scientists, experts, and people who want to understand the world, not just look at it.
+We, my daughter Kate and I, were travelling in Chile and Peru on an expedition cruise with Swan Hellenic – a company that focuses on thoughtful travel, not mass tourism.
+On board, there are scientists, experts, and people who want to understand the world around.

 For me, this is not just a holiday.
 It is part of a long personal journey – to see with my own eyes the places I once imagined while reading books.

-From this book I remember the details and landscapes of Andes, Verne's imagination was so well described that it seems to me that I have been there myself.
+From this book I remember the detailed landscapes of Andes, Verne's imagination was so well described that it seems to me that I have been there myself.
 I also watched many movies.
-And now, finally, I am going to see these two wonderful countries - Chile and Peru.
-This is my first visit to South America.
+And now, finally, I could see these two wonderful countries - Chile and Peru.
+This was my first visit to South America.

 “The scenery was magnificent; the mountains were grand beyond description.”